OsirionGG/api/README.md

 - create an osirion account on [our website](https://osirion.gg)
 - generate an api key under [account settings](https://osirion.gg/app/settings)
-- purchase some api credits under[account settings](https://osirion.gg/app/settings)
+- load up on some api credits under [account settings](https://osirion.gg/app/settings)

 once done, you can use the api via REST endpoints or via the [``@osirion/api`` npm package (for JS/TS)](https://www.npmjs.com/package/@osirion/api).